divonlan/genozip/README.md

 To build - just run "make".
 It is tested to work on Mac, Windows, Linux.

-Feedback and bug reports: genozip@blackpawventures.com
+Feedback and bug reports: bugs@genozip.com
+Commercial license: sales@genozip.com

 Usage is subject to terms and conditions, see the LICENSE.commercial.txt and LICENSE.non-commercial.txt file.